 Composites, Boat Building & Performance Sailing

-Paikea — our 42ft Catana catamaran — is being rebuilt using salvaged grand prix carbon and recycled race sails from some of the most advanced sailing campaigns ever run.
-Her rotating wing mast is Rig #12 from Team New Zealand’s 2000 America’s Cup campaign, rescued from a Valencia scrapyard.
-Her front beam and longeron are fabricated from salvaged America’s Cup mast sections.
+The biggest single piece of that work is the interior — replacing every timber floor and piece of furniture with lightweight composite panels.
+On top of that, we’re sourcing salvaged components from some of the most advanced sailing campaigns ever run and adapting them to fit Paikea.
+Her rotating wing mast is Rig #12 from Team New Zealand’s 2000 America’s Cup campaign, rescued from a forgotten corner of a Valencian boatyard.
 Her bulkheads incorporate structural components from the Alinghi 5 AC catamaran.
-Her sails are recut from a Mini Maxi 72, RC44s, a Carkeek 47, and an America’s Cup spinnaker staysail.
-Her steering wheels are modified America’s Cup trim tab wheels.
+Her front beam and longeron are fabricated from salvaged America’s Cup mast sections, and her sail inventory includes sails recut from a Mini Maxi 72, RC44s, a Carkeek 47, and the earlier America’s Cup Campaigns .

 How It Works